 Alternatively, you can hire a taxi driver in Dali or Lijiang to take you directly to Shaxi, but it will be more expensive.
 In any case, it’s not too difficult to get to Shaxi, but it’s difficult enough to keep mass tourism away (for now).

 Most people living in Shaxi belong to the Bai, Hui, and Yi ethnic groups.

 When is the best time to visit Shaxi and for how long you should stay

 Generally, this part of Yunnan is renowned for its mild climate throughout the year.
 Keep in mind that in winter, it can be relatively cold and most of the hotels don’t have heaters.
 The rainy season starts in May and usually lasts until September.

 The best months to visit Shaxi are during Autumn and Spring.
 Shaxi is a very small town and one day is enough to visit it but considering that it takes a while to get there I suggest you spend a night in the old town.

-Friday it’s the market day and many people from the nearby villages flock to the market to sell spices, cheese, local vegetables and many other things.
+Friday it’s the market day and many people from the nearby villages flock to the market to sell spices, cheese, local vegetables, and many other things.
 Many women wear their traditional beautifully colored attires.

 Things to do in Shaxi

 Shaxi is a city of farmers but since 2000 the local government has started a program of renovation of the most important buildings.
-Although some modern concrete buildings have sprung up most of the new homes are built using the style of the Bai minority: wooden structure and mud bricks.
+Although some modern concrete buildings have sprung up most of the new homes are built using the style of the Bai minority: wooden structures and mud bricks.
 There are plenty of trees along the main streets of the city that help to convey a relaxed atmosphere.

 Shaxi is the best-preserved city on the southern silk route.
 The main things to see are: